 If we’re being honest teething just completely sucks.
-It steals your precious little babe and turns them into a monster.
-They drool non stop, hardly sleep, and it can seem impossible to soothe them.
-There are a couple medicine options to help relieve their pain but teething lasts for so long, you might not want to medicate your babe the whole time.
+At times, it can feel like it’s stolen your precious little babe and turned them into a monster.
+They drool non-stop, hardly sleep, and it can seem impossible to soothe them.
+There are a couple of medicine options to help relieve their pain but teething lasts for so long, you might not want to medicate your babe the whole time.

 As for natural pain relief options, it’s pretty much all about lowering any possible inflammation which is exactly what the amber teething necklace is supposed to do.
 You might be wondering how this could possibly be natural.
 Well, it’s because the amber inside the necklace actually comes from the fossilized resin of conifer trees.
 These trees thrive in cold climates and so in countries of the Baltic, like Poland, this kind of amber has actually been used as a pain relief remedy for centuries.